IG30/First-Mile-Stone/README.md

 ## Technologies Used ##

-*HTML5 - to build the structure and layout of the page.
+* HTML5 - to build the structure and layout of the page.
-*CSS3 - to give the style.
+* CSS3 - to give the style.
-*Bootstrap - to get the layout running and also to help with the responsive design.
+* Bootstrap - to get the layout running and also to help with the responsive design.

+## Testing ##

+Devices Used:

+* Samsung Galaxy S8 – Android 10
+* Huawei P20 pro - Android 10
+* iPhone XR – iOS 13.5.1
+* HP Laptop – Windows 10
+* iPad IPadOS 13.5.1

+Browsers Used:

+* Chrome
+* Firefox
+* Microsoft Edge
+* Safari